 In addition to the SEO analysis function, some plugins also check whether your text is easy to read.
 To do this, click on “Readability” in the tool’s upper menu bar, and it will show you still open optimization potential (too many repetitions of words, lack of overview due to too much justification, etc.).

 - The keyword combination that you determine exclusively for each subpage is called Focus Keyword.
 Populate a subpage with text and images and note this focus keyword within the SEO tool, which then counts how often it was used on the page.
 A keyword density of 0.5% and more is OK:

 - It would be best to use the focus keyword in the first paragraph, as Google crawls pages from top to bottom.
 If it finds your focus keyword initially, it can establish a relevant reference between your article and the topic.
 This can also be checked with the (real-time analysis) of the Yoast SEO plugin.

 - Use synonyms of your focus keyword in your texts, as Google now recognizes these too.
 Always write for the customer, never just for the search engine.
 So don’t overdo it with the frequency of your focus keyword.

 - To consciously set accents, you can also mark other important words in “bold”.
 Use the b-coding for this or look under the “Text” tab.
 Here you can also do the coding manually in the source code.

 OPTIMIZE URLS (PERMALINKS)

 - Use meaningful URLs in which you do not use numbers and character combinations.
-With WordPress, you can make a preset for this; otherwise the CMS creates unfavorable URLs.
+With WordPress, you can make a preset for this; otherwise, the CMS creates unfavorable URLs.

 - If you have pages with the same content, use the canonical tag to protect against duplicate content.
-A second possibility: You use “NoIndex” to block pages that are duplicated and thus protect the original.
+A second possibility: You use “NoIndex” to block pages duplicated and thus protect the original.